DraftKings Promo Code: Bet $5, Get $100 Bonus Bets for NBA and NHL Playoffs, French Open

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Claiming this DraftKings Sportsbook promo code offer is straightforward.
-Follow these steps to get started and place your qualifying wager on the playoffs, French Open, or any other available market:
+Claiming this DraftKings promo codes offer is straightforward.
+Follow these steps to get started before tip-off or first pitch on Tuesday:

-- Deposit a minimum of $5 using any of the available funding methods on the DraftKings platform.
+- Visit DraftKings Sportsbook and create a new account by entering your full name, address, phone number, date of birth, and other required personal information.

-- Place a qualifying wager of at least $5 at odds of -500 or longer on any sports market, such as Game 3 of the Canadiens vs. Hurricanes series, the Knicks vs. Cavaliers Game 4, a French Open match, or any MLB game.
+- Make a minimum deposit of $5 using any of the available deposit methods on the platform.

-- Receive four $25 bonus bets totaling $100 within 72 hours of your first wager settling, regardless of the outcome.
+- Place a qualifying wager of at least $5 at odds of -500 or longer on any sports market, such as Game 5 of the Spurs vs. Thunder series, the Golden Knights vs. Avalanche, a French Open match featuring Jannik Sinner or Novak Djokovic, or any MLB game on the Tuesday slate.

-- Use your bonus bets within seven days of issuance before they expire.
+- Receive four $25 bonus bets totaling $100 within 72 hours of your qualifying wager settling, regardless of the outcome.

-For a deeper look at the platform before signing up, check out our full DraftKings review.
+For a deeper look at what the platform has to offer, check out our full DraftKings review.

-DraftKings Sportsbook consistently rewards its existing user base with a rotating lineup of bonuses, odds boosts, and profit boosts throughout the week.
-These deals are updated regularly and cover major events across every sport, from the NHL and NBA playoffs to the French Open and MLB.
+DraftKings consistently rewards its existing user base with a rotating lineup of bonuses, odds boosts, and profit boosts tied to major events.
+With NBA and NHL playoff games, French Open matches, and a full MLB slate all on the board Tuesday, there is plenty to work with.

-To stay on top of the latest DraftKings promo codes and offers, head to the Promos section within the DraftKings Sportsbook app.
-New deals are added frequently, so it is worth checking back often to make sure you are not leaving value on the table during one of the busiest stretches of the sports calendar.
+The best place to find these deals is the "Promos" tab inside the DraftKings Sportsbook app.
+Offers are updated regularly and often tied to specific games or players, so it is worth checking back throughout the day before locking in your bets.

 Odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.